 20) In terms of underlying crimes, in the case of murder there is no need to produce a corpse in order for the crime to exist.
 Krnojelac (Trial Chamber) 15.03.2002, par.
 326

 As noted previously, the High Court divulged a highly friendly attitude towards international law.
-The same can be said of its attitude to the jurisprudence of the ICTY, which it cited abundantly and without discussion as to its applicability either in terms of its own legal status or indeed of its applicability to the factual situation before the court.
+The same can be said of its attitude to the jurisprudence of the ICTY, which it cited abundantly and without discussion as to its applicability either in terms of its own legal status or indeed to the factual situation before the court.
 Nevertheless, the citation of this jurisprudence is meticulous and helpful leading the ILDC commentator to conclude that ‘despite all its shortcomings, tenuous, and at times questionable reasoning, this decision constitutes a meritorious effort to bypass the defects of Spanish criminal law on crimes against humanity and to contribute to the fight against impunity’.
-Similar use was made by the Canadian Supreme Court of the jurisprudence of both the ICTY and ICTR in Mugusera.
+Similar use was made by the Canadian Supreme Court of the jurisprudence of both the ICTY and ICTR in Mugesera.

 Prosecutor v Paulov (Karl-Leonhard), Cassation judgment, no 3-1-1-31-00, Official Gazette, Riigi Teataja-RT Part III 2000, 11, 118, ILDC 198 (EE 2000), 21st March 2000, Estonia; Supreme Court